 Note: This DIY article is provided as a general guide only and is not intended to take the place of product-specific installation procedures; always follow applicable manufacturers’ instructions.
 Depending on your home’s age and condition, location within the home, and other potential factors, repairs and/or upgrades or other services may be necessary prior to the beginning and/or completion of your project that may involve the services of a home improvement professional.
 This article does not include advice pertaining to local building codes and/or any related inspections

-Staying warm in the winter doesn’t have to be costly or a huge undertaking.
+Staying warm in the winter doesn’t have to be costly.
 Start by using the right sealants around your home and then follow through on other important ways that you can keep the heat in and the cold out.